MicrosoftDocs/VBA-Docs/api/Access.ToggleButton.Picture.md

 # ToggleButton.Picture property (Access)

-You can use the **Picture** property to specify a bitmap or other type of graphic to be displayed on the specified control.
+Use the **Picture** property to specify a bitmap or other type of graphic to be displayed on the specified control.
 Read/write **String**.

 ## Syntax